8balloon/mobx-actions/README.md

 # mobx-actions

-Check out https://github.com/8balloon/boilerplate for an idea of how to use this.

 Assumes you use React + Mobx.

-The purpose of this package is to support actions that can be dispatched and then listened to by any store.
+This package lets you dispatch actions and the listen for them on Mobx stores.

 To do this, pass a list of action names to the default export.
+You'll get back an `actions` dispatcher object, and a function you can use on stores to make them listen for actions.

 ```
 import { observable } from 'mobx'